-CE 0 Pl€ ed ge CO mr nit m en

-Working through the BlackNorth Initiative, we will increase our efforts to make our workplaces trusting places to have complex, and sometimes difficult, conversations about anti-Black systemic racism and ensure that no barriers exist to prevent Black employees from advancing within the company.

-Working through the BlackNorth Initiative, we will implement or expand unconscious bias and anti-racism education.

-We will share best - and unsuccessful - practices.
+CEO Pledge commitment 1 Working through the BlackNorth Initiative, we will increase our efforts to make our workplaces trusting places to have complex, and sometimes difficult, conversations about anti- Black systemic racism and ensure that no barriers exist to prevent Black employees from advancing within the company.
+2 Working through the BlackNorth Initiative, we will implement or expand unconscious bias and anti-racism education.
+3 We will share best - and unsuccessful - practices.
+Progress against commitments Since 2020, we have held listening exercises with hundreds of employees from the CIBC Black Employee Network to better understand the experiences of members of the Black community.

-We will create and share strategic inclusion and diversity plans with our Board of Directors.

-Progress against commitments

-Since 2020, we have held listening exercises with hundreds of employees from the CIBC Black Employee Network to better understand the experiences of members of the Black community.

 In 2022, we held listening exercises with the CIBC Board of Directors and employees from the Black community on our progress of addressing anti-Black and other forms of systemic racism.
-Feedback and action items from listening exercises were integrated into CIBC's human capital and clientfocused strategies.
+Feedback and action items from listening exercises were integrated into CIBC's human capital and client-focused strategies.
 We continued to offer Practicing Intentional Inclusion training.
 After launching required learning for all employees in 2021 to help grow their capabilities to understand and disrupt microaggressions, as well as understand how bias and stereotypes create barriers for people of colour and other underrepresented groups, 97% of employees have now completed this training.
-This includes 9,243 employees who completed the training in 2022.(1)

-CIBC is an active member of the BlackNorth Initiatives' peer-to-peer advisory group.
+This includes 9,243 employees who completed the training in 2022.
+(1) CIBC is an active member of the BlackNorth Initiatives' peer-to-p advisory group.

-Each year, we present an update on our inclusion strategy to the Management Resources and Compensation Committee (MRCC) of CIBC's Board of Directors.

-- In 2022, this included an update on our progress to tackle anti-Black systemic racism and progress against the commitments in the BlackNorth Initiative CEO Pledge and initiatives to support the unique needs of clients from the Black community. - Additionally, our President and CEO chairs CIBC's Inclusion and Diversity Leadership Council (IDLC) that oversees the implementation of the bank's global inclusion strategy.